mgiugliano/julialang.github.com/teaching/index.md

 Julia is now being used in several universities and online courses.
 If you know of other classes using Julia for teaching, please [submit a pull request](https://github.com/JuliaLang/julialang.github.com/pulls) to update this list.

+- University of Antwerpen, Faculty of Pharmaceutical, Biomedical and Veterinary Sciences, from October 2016
+  * Computational Neuroscience, course of the Master(s) of Science (MSc) in 1) Biomedical Sciences/Neuroscience, 2) Biochemistry and Biotechnology, and 3) Physics ([Michele Giugliano] (http://www.uantwerpen.be/michele-giugliano))

 - University of Glasgow, School of Mathematics and Statistics, September 2017
   * An Introduction to Julia, course of Online Master of Science (MSc) in Data Analytics ([Theodore Papamarkou](http://www.gla.ac.uk/schools/mathematicsstatistics/staff/theodorepapamarkou/))